springernature/vpat/nature.md

 </ul></td>
 <td>Supports</td>
 <td>
-The meaning of the content in the pages of Nature.com does not depend on the order of the sections.
+The meaning of the content in the pages of this product does not depend on the order of the sections.
 <br><br>
 We use semantically-correct markup to allow Assistive Technologies to interpret the meaning of content and controls within each section.
 </td>